-Witch season is upon us (and some may say it never ends, a subject The New York Times recently delved into in an article, “When Did Everybody Become A Witch?”)
+Which season is upon us (and some may say it never ends, a subject The New York Times delved into a few years ago in the article, “When Did Everybody Become A Witch?”)
 But Paris has a long history of fascination with the occult, particularly in its Belle Époque heyday, and there are still a few places in the city rife with witchiness and wonder.
-Here are some of our favorites.
+Here are some of our favorite places to get lost in the occult and esoteric Paris landscape.

 La Maison de la Radiesthésie, or “House of Divination,” is the oldest (and one of the last) esoteric stores in Paris.
 You can buy wands, pendulums, and divination rods, starting in a reasonable 10€ range, and working up into the designer realm. — 22 Rue Godot de Mauroy, 75009